Maynard Bray Collection

 Our museum is ambitious about collections digitization and publishing this digital content to the web.
 We’ve rolled out selections of Maynard’s 120mm work, and the first group of his 35mm.
 We now want to quicken the pace.

 To this end, PMM has launched a funding campaign to hire on two specialists.
 They will dedicate their time to the digital capture and description of Mr. Bray’s work (to date we’ve digitized around 10,000 negatives, and described a selection of those in our database).
 If the importance of these images is obvious to you the way it is to us, you may wish to contribute to the effort.
 You can do so easily by clicking the button below.

 To highlight the project and increase the visibility of the collection, we’ll also be launching a dedicated website in March.
 Here we’ll showcase new images, share our progress, and link to large new content publications as they happen.

 More recently, Maynard is one of the co-founders of OffCenterHarbor.com (or more commonly, OCH); OCH subscribers have access to engrossing and entertaining documentary videos the team produces.
 Their focus is on people who make, own, use, and repair small boats with a creative, DIY approach.
 PMM has often collaborated with OCH to share and mutually promote content.

-Finally, we’re glad and lucky that Maynard spends a day a week during the cold months here in the PMM photo archives (as did his wife, Anne, before she died in 2018), donating his time to help us get his and other collections ready for our internet audience.
+Ordinarily during the cold months when boat connoisseurs dream and scheme boating, Maynard spends a day a week here in the PMM photo archives (as did his wife, Anne, before she died in 2018), donating his time to help us get his and other collections ready for our internet audience.
+These days, we stay in touch, and we continue to benefit from his singular expertise as we bring more of his work to light.
 We trust everyone will enjoy the fruits of this long labor.
 To browse his images, click here.